yuli1102/Bridge-Inspection-with-a-Drone/README.md

 Post-task feedback will be assessed by the collected inspection data.

 # Note
-The Unity Demo can be downloaded from:
-The demo can be only operated by keyboard.
+The demo can be only operated by keyboard and only have one view of UAV camera.

 Assests adoptted in this Unity game including:
 (1) Road Architect, free, can be downloaded from: https://github.com/MicroGSD/RoadArchitect